Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Introduction

+{At a high level, our work stems from the observation that hedonic modeling is fundamentally a prediction problem: ``{how much demand will there be for characteristics $X_j$ at time $t$, based on the demand for similar products?}'' As such, it presents an excellent opportunity for AI to help us measure policy-relevant economic variables, such as the rate of inflation \citep{mullainathan2017machine}.
+This is especially significant given the massive amount of unstructured data available in the form of electronic records, which are not easily incorporated into conventional models.}

-\textbf{Contributions to the literature.} We view our paper as an original contribution towards the modernization of hedonic price models and their application to large-scale data.
-In this way, we contribute to the literature in empirical microeconomics dedicated to hedonic price models and their uses in measuring inflation.
-We are unaware of any prior work in this area that develops large-scale hedonic price models from unstructured product text and image descriptions.
-In addition, our data is unique in that it covers the universe of products that have been transacted in the Amazon store by the first party.
+We are unaware of any prior work that develops large-scale hedonic price models from unstructured product text and image descriptions.
+In addition, our data are unique in that they cover the universe first party transactions in Amazon's U.S.~stores from 2013 to 2019.
 From these models and data, we generate interesting findings: we demonstrate the power of hedonic models to characterize prices and document the decline in the quality-adjusted Fisher price index for apparel.
-To the best of our knowledge, there are very few related studies in economics: An independent and contemporaneous work by \cite{zeng2020} develops a related approach to hedonic prices using scanner data, but based on random forest methods and not using the AI-based text and image embeddings.
-An independent and contemporaneous work by \cite{han2021} explores the use of the image embeddings to characterize typesetting fonts as products, and analyzes the effect of merger on product differentiation decisions (in terms of design) of font producers.
-In the coming years, we do expect to see see a much wider use of AI-based embeddings for text and images to power empirical research in economics.
+To the best of our knowledge, there are very few related studies in economics: An independent and contemporaneous work by \cite{zeng2020} develops a related approach to hedonic prices using scanner data, but uses random forest methods and low-dimensional data instead of neural network embeddings of unstructured text and images.
+An independent and contemporaneous work by \cite{han2021} explores the use of image embeddings to characterize typesetting fonts as products, and analyzes the effect of mergers on product differentiation via font producers' design choices.
+In the coming years, we expect to see see a much wider use of AI-based embeddings for text and images to power empirical research in economics.